Multiply (website): Blogging Paired with Media Sharing and Storage

 Multiply tried to be the one-stop shop for a user's Web 2.0 experience.
 Its bid is enhanced by the capabilities with which it empowers its users.
 There was a blog module, of course, but beyond that, users could upload videos, and host them on their pages rather than on third-party pages.
 Videos could also be added from major sites, notably YouTube.
 The user could also upload unlimited photos into their albums, hosted in the photo module.
 There were also modules for music, reviews, links, recipes, and a personal marketplace.

-A blog traditionally followed a linear format (each entry rests above the other in chronological order regardless of the type of content that is included in the post).
+A blog traditionally follows a linear format (each entry rests above the other in chronological order regardless of the type of content that is included in the post).
 Though it is possible to have a traditional style blog on Multiply, content could also be organized according to the type of post (text, video, photo, etc.) or by topic (using tagged content boxes).
 By organizing posts based on topic or type of media, a user can essentially create a personal web page.

 Multiply provided blog cross-posting; blog entries posted to Multiply could be automatically posted to a LiveJournal, Blogger or TypePad account.
 There was also an option to post via e-mail or MMS, enabling posting from mobile phones.
 Users could also post reviews (of movies and books, for example), and share a calendar of events.
-Multiply also reintroduced the Marketplace and Recipes modules, which allowed users to share interests in purchases, and favorite foods and drinks.
+Multiply also reintroduced the Marketplace and Recipes modules, which allowed users to share interests in purchases, and favourite foods and drinks.

-Multiply was especially flexible in that users could choose to edit their background and theme colors, but the ability to incorporate CSS makes customizing more extensive.
+Multiply was especially flexible in that users could choose to edit their background and theme colours, but the ability to incorporate CSS makes customizing more extensive.
 Many users had pages far different from the base theme due to their mastery of CSS.

 Traditional Blogging

-Blog posts on Multiply included the ability to easily change font style, type, color or size.
+Blog posts on Multiply included the ability to easily change font style, type, colour or size.
 Photos could be added and moved about within the post.
 A poll could be included and files could be attached.
 Users could use Multiply's WYSIWYG blog editor or edit HTML directly.

-As with all types of posts on Multiply, users could set privacy settings on a per post basis, enabling a user to essentially run a private blog for friends and family right on top of, or embedded within, a public blog.
+As with all types of posts on Multiply, users could set privacy settings on a per-post basis, enabling a user to essentially run a private blog for friends and family right on top of, or embedded within a public blog.
 (In other words, a user can post thoughts on politics to a public audience while reserving posts on the cute things the kids did for only friends and family.
 Both types of posts were treated the same by Multiply in terms of alerts to the poster and the poster's contacts, but the privacy settings limit the content to only those that the user wants to give access to.)